• Skip to primary navigation

 • 16 ounces cream cheese softenend

-• 3 teaspoons vanilla extract divided
+• 3 teaspoons vanilla bean paste divided

 • 2 tablespoons powdered sugar